 Zimbabwe: For most countries visas are issued at port of entry e.g. at Bulawayo or Harare airport.
 You will need to request a transit / holiday visa for 30 days, extensions are done in Bulawayo, a short drive from the Chipangali Wildlife Orphanage.
 Travellers from some countries, however, do require a visa that is arranged in advance.
 It is your responsibility to check whether you need a visa before departure, so please check with the nearest Zimbabwean embassy, or the Zimbabwe Department of Home Affairs.
 There is information about visa Africa requirements on their website here.

 From the 1st June 2015 the rules regarding children travelling in and out of the Republic of South Africa have changed.
 This is in collaboration with many other countries’ initiatives, working towards the eradication of child trafficking.

 As a consequence, any traveller under the age of 18 years will have to provide the following documentation when checking in for their flights both in and out of South Africa:

 An Affidavit can be drawn up and certified by a Commissioner of Oaths.
 A Commissioner for Oaths can include:

 Any documentation needs to be within 3 months of the date of departure, anything dated earlier will not be acceptable and you will not be able to travel.
 ACE will require all our conservation travellers who are under 18 at the time of travel to send us photocopies/scan of their affidavits within 8 weeks before travel for our records.

 Whilst we aim to support our volunteers with their documentation it is your responsibility to ensure you have met the requirements of your visa for entry into South Africa.

 For further information please see www.dha.gov.za

-*An unabridged birth certificate is a birth certificate which names and personal information of the child's biological parents.
+*An unabridged birth certificate is a birth certificate with names and personal information of the child’s biological parents.